SiteGround alternatives

 Hostinger

 Next on my list of affordable alternatives to SiteGround is Hostinger.
-Their one-year plan costs $2.69 per month (with our link / $2.99 without it), which works out to $32.29 for the year – pretty close to SiteGround’s pricing.
+Their one-year plan costs $3.14 per month, which works out to $37.68 for the year – pretty close to SiteGround’s pricing.
 But the longer you stick with them, the more you save.
-For example, if you buy a two-year plan followed by a one-year plan (three years total) it will cost $196.46, which is almost $200 cheaper than SiteGround.
-Over five years, you’d pay $261.05, saving you more than $560, and for ten years, you’d save over $1,170.
+For example, if you buy a two-year plan followed by a one-year plan (three years total) it will cost $196.44, which is almost $280 cheaper than SiteGround.
+Over five years, you’d pay $217.80, saving you more than $660 compared to SiteGround (this is the cheapest offer on our list).

 Even though it’s budget-friendly, Hostinger still offers a lot.
 You get a free domain for the first year, SSL, and one-click WordPress installation.
 Their basic plan gives you 25 GB of storage and supports up to 25 websites, which is plenty of room for most projects.
 It can handle around 25,000 visits per month, so unless you’re expecting major traffic spikes, it should meet your needs just fine.